zenorocha/liferay-learn/docs/dxp/7.x/en/system-administration/system-settings/system-settings-configuration-files.md

 # System Settings: Configuration Files

-The [System Settings application](./system-settings.md) is convenient for making system-scoped configuration changes and setting default configurations for other [scopes](./system-settings-and-configuration-scope.md).
-The same configurations available in the user interface are available to customize via configuration file.
+[System Settings](./system-settings.md) provides a user interface for making system-scoped configuration changes and setting default configurations for other [scopes](./system-settings-and-configuration-scope.md).
+The same configurations in the UI can be made via configuration file.

 You can use configuration files to transfer configurations from pre-production systems to production systems or between any other Liferay DXP systems, as long as the version is identical.
-Sometimes developers choose to distribute the default configuration for their applications via configuration file.
-Whatever the reason, configuration files offer another configuration approach.

 Configuration files use the `.config` property value format defined by the [Apache Felix Configuration Admin framework](http://felix.apache.org/documentation/subprojects/apache-felix-config-admin.html).